callstack/react-native-testing-library/website/docs/MigrationV7.md

 ## Missing queries

 Our library doesn't implement `ByTitle` queries, which are targetting components with `title` prop, specifically `Button` and `RefreshControl`.
+If your tests only use `ByTitle` to target `Button` components, you can replace them with `ByText` queries, since React Native renders normal `Text` component under the hood.

-To mitigate this issue, if you really need to query these components and can't figure out other way around it, you can use e.g. `UNSAFE_getByProps({title})` query.
+If you need to query `RefreshControl` component and can't figure out other way around it, you can use e.g. `UNSAFE_getByProps({title})` query.

 ## No custom Jest configuration